 Another reason Amazon’s search volume is naturally lower than Google’s is because search volumes tend to decrease as users move down the funnel.
 By the time the user gets to the decision phase, many of the high-funnel counterparts have already moved on to other queries.

 While product reviews are a factor in rankings and conversions on both Google and Amazon, they carry extra weight on Amazon because Amazon is working with a less complex algorithm.
 Simply put, Amazon really only has two major questions to answer: 1) Is this the product the user wants?
 And 2) Is it a good product?
 Relevant keywords, CTR, and conversion rates answer the first question; online reviews help answer the second.

 According to one study, Amazon converts 6X higher than the top ten retail sites in the U.S. The platform also converts at a much higher rate than Google.
 This is largely because of where buyers are in the conversion funnel, as well as the searcher’s mindset.
-Google caters to many more types of searches, creating many more opportunities for brand touch points along the purchase journey.
+Google caters to many more types of searches, creating many more opportunities for customer touch points along the purchase journey.

 People convert well on Amazon because they turn to Amazon when they’re ready to convert.
 This isn’t always true on Google or even an ecommerce site, where you can leverage blog posts, look books, UGC, and other content to build critical awareness for your brand and education about your products.